 You keep some of the profits for yourselves in exchange for operating the business, but you give the majority back to your contacts for providing the bulk of the required money.

 That’s what private equity firms do, but on a much larger scale and for companies rather than houses – and with the backing of institutional investors rather than “friends and family.”

 The job is part fundraising, part operational management, and part investing.

-Both “private equity funds” and “venture capital firms” raise capital from outside investors, called Limited Partners (LPs) – pension funds, endowments, insurance firms, and high-net-worth individuals.
+Both private equity firms and venture capital firms raise capital from outside investors, called Limited Partners (LPs) – pension funds, endowments, insurance firms, and high-net-worth individuals.

 Then, both firms invest that capital in private companies or companies that become private and attempt to sell those investments at higher prices in the future.

-But beyond these high-level similarities, almost everything else is different, including:
+But beyond these high-level similarities, the industries differ in most other ways, including:

-A few of the more common ones that you might join one day:
+A few of the more common fund types include:

-Specific private equity firms are often classified into one of the buckets above, but many firms have also expanded into different strategies over the years, or started new spin-off firms that make different types of investments.
+Specific private equity firms are often classified into one of the buckets above, but many firms have also expanded into different strategies over the years or started new spin-off firms that make different types of investments.

 If you got the “Why private equity?” question in an interview, you’d probably say that you love investing and operations, and you want to build value for companies over the long term.

-But in real life, most people are drawn to private equity because it offers high salary and compensation, somewhat better hours than investment banking, and more interesting work.
+But in real life, most people are drawn to private equity because it offers high salaries and compensation, somewhat better hours than investment banking, and more interesting work.

 Some people also enjoy the excitement of working on large deals and interacting with “the best and brightest,” as well as understanding company operations in more depth.